yashodeepchikte/Multi-Template-Matching/README.md

-# FingerPrint-Recognition
+# Multi-template matching
-MATLAB GUI for Finger Print Recognition
+A versatile Methodology or pipeline for object-localization in microscopy images using Template Matching